Skip to content Skip to footer

 1. Confirmation bias

-Despite data showing a decline in programmatic ad-revenue, the Marketing Director of a regional newspaper in Belgium strongly believed that was the only way to succeed.
+Despite data showing a decline in programmatic ad-revenue, the Marketing Director of a regional newspaper in Belgium strongly believed that advertising was the only way to succeed.
 To validate his preconceived notions, he selectively seeked out positive success stories and testimonials from competitors that were still relying on a 100% ad-revenue model.
 He conveniently ignored any data or research that suggested a shift in reader behavior towards and subscription models.
 Additionally, he dismissed feedback from his marketing team about the diminishing returns on ad campaigns.
 As a result, the Marketing Director allocated a significant portion of the marketing budget to real-time-bidding advertising, even though the returns were not as substantial as before.

 1. Loss aversion